-The feeding of slaked coal, copperas lye, blue vitrol or sulphur is not recommended as a means of controlling or preventing round worms in pigs.
-None of these substances has proved of value.
+The feeding of slaked coal, copperas, lye, blue vitrol or sulphur is not recommended as a means of controlling or preventing round worms in pigs.
+None of these substances have proved of value.

-The complete prevention of worm infestation by the use of the hog lot sanitation already suggested is the only safe and sane way to combat worms.
+The complete prevention of worm infestation by the use of the hogiot sanitation already suggested is the only safe and sane way to combat worms.